propcom/sesame/README.md

 #### Rules

-Rules are defined in one of two ways:
+Rules are defined in one of three ways:

 * Strings are treated as permission names and are passed to `has_permission` on the user object being interrogated
 * Functions are run with the user object
+* The exact values `true` and `false` can be used instead of writing a function that always returns true or false.
+This can be useful to make the root path a deny path, and to allow access to certain more specific paths like login.

 ACL does _not_ use `is_callable` because it is a travesty.
 Functions _must_ be instances of `Closure` to be run.
+This avoids problems where a permission is happenstantially named the same as a function, and thus looks callable.

 To be treated as a permission, the string is passed to the User object's `has_permission` method.
 If the User class you're using has no such function you will receive a runtime error because you're doing it wrong.